Health-RI/img2catalog/README.md

 example file will be used.

 A limited number of properties can be set in the configuration, including the title and name of the xnat (DCAT) catalog and the publisher of the catalog.
+A default contact point for datasets can also be provided and will be included in the Dataset properties.
 We are still working on adding more default values for certain DCAT properties to the configuration.

 There is limited support for using environment variables.
 For setting the XNAT server, variables `XNAT_HOST` or `XNATPY_HOST` can be used, with the latter taking preference.
 Authentication can be